Jesus answered this question several times. One of the most direct to the point is:

 Do you have faith, or are you pretending?

 This is a blatant, outright, in God's face lie.
 The same people who say this will agree that murderers and thieves are bad people.
 They will agree that adultery is bad.
 Remember, 8 of the Ten Commandments say "Thou shalt not...", so obedience is easier for these than those two that say "Thou shalt...".
-If that's the case, why are they so dead set against following the laws of God?
+If that's the case, why are so many so dead set against following the laws of God?

-The only apparent reason is that they cannot see that obedience demonstrates that you have faith in God's plan to bring mankind back to Him.
+The only apparent reason is that that many cannot see that obedience demonstrates that you have faith in God's plan to bring mankind back to Him.
 What else could be the definition of faith?
 If you do not have faith in God's plan, which is also Jesus' plan, then you do not have faith in God or His Son.
 If you did, you would follow Their plan, not make up your own and try to sell it to everyone else.

 Obedient to what?